 Read the Rules and Regulations on Public Records for the Brown County Clerk to learn more.

-You can read How to E-File to learn about E-filing.
+You can read How to E-File and the guide I want to electronically file (e-file) my documents to learn about E-Filing.
 E-filing is mandatory for all civil and probate cases, except for those not represented by an attorney.

 You can also read the Notice of Mandatory E-Filing from the County Clerk’s Office.